MikeHopley/ftl-ships-strategy/index.md

 You have three empty system slots to fill, so try to buy your first system a little earlier than usual.
 [Defence drones cover this ship poorly](https://i.imgur.com/CEsuzYp.jpg), as weapons are vulnerable.

-You have no blue options for distress beacons.
-In sector 1, prefer unmarked beacons to distress.
+You have no blue options for distress beacons in sector 1, so prefer unmarked beacons.

 ### Balance Mod